Fundamental energy cost for quantum measurement: Comparison with previous literature

 \section{Comparison with previous literature}

-After we have now derived the theoretical bounds Eqs.\ {\eqref{firstmainresult} and \eqref{secondmainresult}} from the main text, we compare them in this section with other results on the energy cost of quantum measurements that are given in, or can be extracted from, the literature.
-In particular, we will compare here, in greater detail than in the main text, our results and framework with those of Sagawa/Ueda\cite{sagawaueda09,sagawaueda08}, Jacobs\cite{inefficient-measurements}, Bennett\cite{bennettreview82,landauer}, and Faist \emph{et al.}\cite{faist-renner}.\\
+In this section, we compare our framework and results about the energy cost of general quantum measurement with those in the literature.
+In particular, we here consider those in Sagawa/Ueda~\cite{sagawaueda08,sagawaueda09}, Jacobs~\cite{inefficient-measurements}, Bennett\cite{bennettreview82,landauer}, and Faist \emph{et al.}~\cite{faist-renner}.